 1. Anchor/Overlay Ads – Google Adsense

-Anchor ads work by allowing banner ad unit to be anchored to the bottom of the mobile screen, staying there when your users scroll up or down the page (also mentioned in the AdSense blogpost from 2013).
+Anchor ads work by allowing banner ad units to be anchored to the bottom of the mobile screen, staying there when your users scroll up or down the page (also mentioned in the AdSense blog post from 2013).

 Anchor ads stick to the bottom of the user’s mobile screen and can be easily dismissed by the user.

-After testing here are few situations that I found where Anchor Ads might not work,
+After testing here are a few situations that I found where Anchor Ads might not work,

 - The viewport is not between 320 and 420 pixels wide.